GEMS Education: Early schools and the Varkey Group

+In June 2024, SOFAZ (The State Oil Fund of Azerbaijan) announced it would invest US$100 million into GEMS education.

 Founding of GEMS

 After creating a network of schools in the Gulf Arab states, in 2000 Varkey established Global Education Management Systems (GEMS), an advisory and educational management firm, in advance of his overseas expansion.
 In 2003, he began opening GEMS schools in England, beginning with Sherborne House in Hampshire and Bury Lawn in Milton Keynes.
 Soon afterwards, he took over Sherfield School in Hampshire, and purchased another 10 schools in England, mainly in the north.